Ready To Learn Every Day!

 Your class teacher or Mrs Lockley, who runs our School Library and sources our reading books, will always be happy to answer any questions and give strategies to support you reading at home with your child.

 Handwriting at Meryfield

-We have recently purchased a new ICT package to support children with developing their handwriting as this is a vital skill for life.
-We have high aspirations and expectations for all children at Meryfield and we know handwriting is an area that we can further improve across the school.
+We have high aspirations and expectations for all children at Meryfield and we know handwriting is a vital skill for life.
 It is important that a child’s handwriting becomes a skill that requires little effort and thought so that creative and physical energy can be focused on the content of writing rather than upon the act.